Vraxo/BitwardenDecrypt/coalesce.md

             }
         }

+        throw new VaultFormatException(
-        Console.Error.WriteLine("\nERROR: Could not determine the format of the provided JSON file or find any account data within it.");
-        Console.Error.WriteLine("Please ensure this is a valid Bitwarden `data.json` export file.");
-        Console.Error.WriteLine("The file may be in an unsupported format, corrupted, or not a Bitwarden export at all.");
+            "Could not determine the format of the provided JSON file or find any account data within it.\n" + "Please ensure this is a valid Bitwarden `data.json` export file.\n" + "The file may be in an unsupported format, corrupted, or not a Bitwarden export at all."

-        return null;
+        );
     }
 }
 ```